mikelhernaez/linker/README.md

 This is the accompanying repository of the paper:

 # Comparison of single and module-based methods for modeling gene regulatory networks
-## by Mikel Hernaez and Olivier Gevaert
+## by Mikel Hernaez, Charles Blatti and Olivier Gevaert

 # Abstract